jprabhu0201/Hackintosh-EFI-Dell-Latitude_7280/README.md

 - Touchpad (one finger and two finger gestures)
 - Battery
 - USB
-- Thunderbolt (USB-C supported when plugged-in before boot, charging not tested)
+- Thunderbolt (USB-C supported when plugged-in before boot, charging works)

 # Not tested